What is the Relationship between Humidity and Temperature?

-Also, in summer, the air holds more humidity than in the cold seasons.
+Also, in summer, the air holds more humidity than in the colder seasons.
 Thus, to stay comfortable in your indoor spaces, you need both a humidifier and a dehumidifier.

 If you increase the temperature in your indoor space without increasing the moisture, the air will become dryer.
 Heat makes moisture evaporate.
 Thus, the humidity will fall!

-This explains why we have low humidity indoors in winter because we turn on the heat, but we don’t increase the humidity.
-Thus, the heat is high and it makes the air drier, dropping the humidity.
+This explains why when we have low humidity indoors in winter we turn on the heat, but don’t increase the humidity.
+Thus, the heat is high, and it makes the air drier, dropping the humidity.

 Understanding the 30 to 50 Percent Indoor RH Rule